The headmaster at Kimbolton School says he is delighted with his pupils' results.

 Other top performers, all with at least nine 9 to 7 grades and at least eight 9 or 8s, were Emily Butts (Kimbolton), Lauren Elliott (Great Stukeley), Elio Nejim (Stukeley Meadows), Alice Oldfield (Stow Longa), Sasha-Lee Pescod (Hail Weston), Madison Peters (Fenstanton) and Charlotte Wright (Brampton).

-All of the above plus the vast majority of the rest of the year group will be continuing in Kimbolton School’s sixth form next month where they will be joined by a number of students from other schools.
+The vast majority of the year group will be continuing in Kimbolton School’s sixth form next month where they will be joined by around 20 students from other schools.

 Headmaster Jonathan Belbin said: “These excellent results reflect the hard work of our pupils and staff and I am especially delighted by the total of 174 9s achieved by a wide range of pupils.

 "Indeed, 9 was our second most popular grade after 7.”